bonellia/hbcs/README.md

 #### **Documentation** ####
 I always appreciate having Javadoc style documentation comments while using libraries, so I try to use them on any programming language I work with given that the language supports it (Typescript, Python).
 All the methods as well as classes have XML comments within the source code.
 I have tried to support them by adding regular comments to further elaborate on usage of certain statements.
 These should suffice to understand what is going on within the code, but I will still be adding a section to explain how to use the program.

+#### **Testing** ####
+On my first attempt, I realized I was using BDD over TDD.
+After realizing that it was favored for this assignment, I started over.
+Obviously I still used decent amount of implementation from the first iteration of the solution, but this time I created unit tests and refactored my code considering my tests. xUnit seemed to be more than enough for my needs.
+I used "Arrange, Act, Assert" pattern on my unit testing, because apparently it is a common pattern that separates test code neatly.
+I needed to use multiple assertions on some tests due to nature of the requested methods (e.g., it is necessary to check stock of a product when an order was successful), but I tried not to slip to integration testing while adding extra assertions.

 ## The Algorithm ##
 *This section contains information regarding the way price is manipulated.
 No, there is no machine learning whatsoever.*